evankoh/evanlearns2program/Projects/2024_TechArtDemo/Scripts/Maya2022_MayaExport/readme.md

 The following technical concerns may be addressed in further updates (mainly addressing concerns faced when importing the exported .fbx files into Unreal Engine, as of 19/04/2024):

 * Tool can only export assets one by one with input from user on which asset to select for export (does not support mass export from Maya scene file)
-* Assets containing animation data may experience animation import error when importing into Unreal Engine (if Maya scene file is set to a different frame rate from 30FPS, Unreal Engine's default frame rate, the animation sequence will not be imported but the skeletal mesh and other relevant information will be imported)
-* Tool does not export HumanIK configuration
+* Tool is unable to export animation data from Maya scene file

 ## Like this code?